Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

-\begin{itemize} \item \textbf{simDisk}: This function can be used to exhaust all possible combinations of disk failures for a given set of coding parameters.
-In other words, this function checks whether the provided coding parameters are sufficient to achieve a user defined reliability goal.
-Therefore, running this function can help us design target-policy erasure codes by configuring degree distributions for achieving various system-level goals besides reliability. \item \textbf{genChecks}: This utility function is crucial for two different important functionalities: (1) fast/efficient repair/rebuild of data and (2) seemless on-the-fly update.
-For the repair process, it generates two types of checks: Check \#2 and Check \#3 and writes them to a <testfile>\_check.data file in a format described within this document.
-In case of update, it modifies the metadata file as well as <testfile>\_check.data file so that the coding chunks can be updated by running \textbf{founsureRep} function. \end{itemize}
+\begin{itemize} \item {simDisk}: This function can be used to exhaust all possible combinations of disk failures for a given set of coding parameters.
+In other words, this function checks whether the provided coding parameters are sufficient to achieve a user-defined reliability goal.
+Therefore, running this function can help us design target-policy erasure codes by configuring degree distributions for achieving various system-level goals besides reliability. \item {genChecks}: This utility function is crucial for two different important functionalities: (1) fast/efficient repair/rebuild of data and (2) seamless on-the-fly update.
+For the repair process, it generates two types of checks: check \#2 and check \#3 and registers them into a <testfile>\_check.data file using a format described within this document.
+In case of an update, it modifies the metadata and <testfile>\_check.data files so that the coding chunks can be updated by running {founsureRep} function. \end{itemize}

-Next, we provide the details of Founsure 1.0 encoding, decoding, repair and update operations, particularly the implementation details of \textbf{FounsureEnc}, \textbf{FounsureDec} and \textbf{FounsureRep} functions.
-For theoretical details, we refer the reader to the appropriate reference documents such as \cite{sarslan1}.
+Next, we provide the details of Founsure encoding, decoding, repair and update operations, particularly the implementation details of {founsureEnc}, {founsureDec} and {founsureRep} functions.
+For more details on underlying theory and computational complexity, we refer the reader to the appropriate documents such as \cite{sarslan1}.